 Once you’ve identified some opportunities, you can define the ideal future state — capture it with a “How Might We” design challenge and introduce a new job story with the intended behaviour and envisioned outcomes.

-The (good old) BJ Fogg Behaviour Model is a useful guidance to identify what stops people from performing behaviours or how to support desired behaviours.
+The Fogg Behavior Model (B=MAP) by BJ Fogg, PhD is a useful guidance to identify what stops people from performing behaviours or how to support desired behaviours.
 Here’s a plain explanation — for a person to do something, they have to be sufficiently motivated and able to do it as well as something has to prompt them to act at the right time.
 Below is a non-exhaustive list of factors affecting people’s motivation and ability as well as prompt examples.
 These can be used like lego blocks to design behavioural interventions.

 Test & Measure